Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Houston Stats and Trends

-- Houston has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).
+- Houston has gone over the point total in 58.3% of its opportunities this season (seven times in 12 games with a set point total).

-- Houston is 7-5 against the spread and 11-1 overall in games when it puts up more than 15.8 points.
+- Houston is 7-5 against the spread and 11-1 overall when the team records more than 15.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.